 Using the Signature Line Feature

 The Signature Line feature in Word provides a way to include a placeholder for a handwritten signature.
-To use it, users navigate to the “Insert” tab, then select “Signature Line” from the “Text” group.
-A dialog box appears where users can input details like signer’s name and title.
+To use it, users navigate to the “Insert” tab and then select “Signature Line” from the “Text” group.
+A dialog box appears where users can input details like the signer’s name and title.
 After clicking “OK,” Word inserts a signature line where users can sign electronically by clicking it.
 This feature is especially useful for official documents that require formal signing.

 Adding the Signature as an Image